 Violet Favero is from Florida.
 She is Greek and Greek mothers and grandmothers are the pillars of their homes and the matriarchs of their families.
 She’s the author of three children’s books, (with 6 more in the making) a mother of five children, and her eight grandchildren affectionately call her “Yaya.”

 Greeks love to cook.
 And Greek mothers/grandmothers like nothing more than to have their large families gather around the table eating traditional favorites they have lovingly prepared.

 Violet is such a mother and grandmother.
 And Christmas means extra food, extra fun, and loads of laughter and love.

 Here are two activities involving baking and crafting Violet does with her grandkids at holiday time:

 #1: Silly Yaya Christmas Cookie and Crafting Extravaganza: Fun Grandparent Activities

 Yaya Violet is famous for her lavish Christmas dinners and holiday activities.
-Every year she hosts a “Silly Yaya Christmas Cookie and Crafting Extravaganza” where her children, grandchildren and other stray kids (she calls them pseudo-grandkids) come and spend a day creating holiday crafts, baking cookies, and eating pizza.
+Every year she hosts a “Silly Yaya Christmas Cookie and Crafting Extravaganza” where her children, grandchildren, and other stray kids come and spend a day creating holiday crafts, baking cookies, and eating pizza.

-Then they pile into the kitchen to make Grinch cookies (green cookies with a hard-heart-shaped gumdrop), snickerdoodles, chocolate chip cookies, and peanut butter blossoms.
-Some recipes, she pre-measures the dry ingredients and puts them in jars with labels for each child so that even the youngest grandchild can combine the wet and dry ingredients, mix them up and feel like a successful chef.
+Then they pile into the kitchen to make Grinch cookies (green cookies with a hard-heart-shaped gumdrop), snickerdoodles, and peanut butter blossoms.

 #2: Teaching Culinary Skills at Christmas and Throughout the Year: